-This week, we discuss Polycystic Ovarian Syndrome and what causes it.
-Next week, please read on for our article on the solutions to PCOS.
+This week, we discuss the causes of PCOS Next week, please read on for our article on the solutions to PCOS.

 WHAT IS PCOS?